port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 ## Conclusion

 By leveraging Port's automation capabilities, we've created an efficient, secure workflow that reduces manual overhead for permission requests.
 This system streamlines the approval process for **ReadOnly** permissions while ensuring that **ReadWrite** requests still go through manual review.

-As you implement this in your own environment, consider starting with simple, low-risk automations like this one, and gradually expanding to more complex scenarios as you become more comfortable with the system.

 We're excited to see how you'll use this feature to improve your team's productivity and streamline your permission management processes!